jaysoo/jaysoo.ca/_posts/2014-02-27-designing-angularjs-directives.markdown

 <div class="alert alert-warning">
   <strong>Warning:</strong> This post was written for AngularJS 1.4 and may contain outdated information.
   Please see <a href="http://www.codelord.net/2016/11/23/spotting-outdated-angular-1-dot-x-posts/">this post</a>
   for things to watch out for when reading older Angular posts.
+If you would like me to update the content of this post, please ping me on Twitter at <a href="https://twitter.com/jay_soo">@jay_soo</a>.
+If there are enough interest, I might make an update.
 </div>

 **In this post we'll cover:**